 The 20% Rule Violation

 Facebook standards describe an ideal ad having an image to text ratio of 20%.
-Before, Facebook will outright reject your ad.
-But now, usually without warning Facebook will simply reduce your ad’s reach or not run it at all.
+Before, Facebook would reject your ad outright.
+But now, usually without warning, Facebook will simply reduce your ad’s reach or not run it at all.

 However, the following are exceptions to the rule:

 - Book and Album Covers are basically 90% text with maybe one or two objects on the entire cover, making them an exception.

 - Games wouldn't make sense to follow the 20% rule.
 It is likely people wouldn't click on the ad unless it featured the game's name in big bold letters.

 - Product Images almost always have more than 20% text on them, including ingredients, descriptions, brands, and product names.
 And only a terrible event poster would contain zero details about the event it is meant to advertise.

 Your Bid is Too Low

 As you may know, your ads are competing against thousands of ads in a giant digital auction at the same time.

 When they pick a winner, Facebook doesn’t always look at the price.
 Instead, they calculate the “total value” based on these 3 major factors: